hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/navigate/projections.rst

 Nevertheless, orthographic viewing is very useful
-(it is the default in Blender and most other 3D applications), because it provides a more "technical" insight into the scene, making it easier to draw and judge proportions.
+(it is the default in Blender and most other 3D applications), because it provides a more "technical" insight into the scene, making it easier to model and judge proportions.

 Options